quintoandar/quintocumber/README.md

 * Allure CLI 2.2.1 (https://github.com/allure-framework/allure2/releases/tag/2.2.1)
 * Firefox and geckodriver

 To install this gem onto your local machine, run `bundle exec rake install`.

 To run all tests: `bin/test`

-To release a new version run `gem bump --version (major|minor|patch)`, which will create a git tag and commit for the version.
+To release a new version run `bump patch`, which will create a git tag and commit for the version.
 Push the new commit and tag with `git push`.

+To generate a new gem, now run `gem build quintocumber.gemspec`.

 Push the `.gem` file to [rubygems.org](https://rubygems.org) using `gem push quintocumber-<NEW_VERSION_TAG>.gem`